 Another thing that's wrong with network marketing is the emphasis on recruitment.

-What’s wrong is essentially “recruitment only” based building.
+What's wrong is essentially “recruitment only” team building.

 Many companies focus solely on recruitment and not enough on generating customers and creating retail sales.

 This turns ANY company into a thinly-veiled pyramid scheme, which is going to cause problems with the FTC.

 You can read more about this here: